 Open space floor plans are popular for many reasons.
 They add natural lighting, help a house feel open and airy, and boost conversation and shared activities.
 But they bring their own challenges with painting.
 With fewer walls and larger swaths of uninterrupted spaces that need paint, an open layout can be overwhelming for many homeowners.

-To help you find the best paint scheme for your open space, discover five tips anyone can apply.
+To help you find the best paint scheme for your Pittsburgh open floor plan painting project, discover five tips anyone can apply.

 1. Choose a Limited Palette

-Start by choosing a color palette for the entire space.
+Start by choosing a color palette for the entire space before you begin your Pittsburgh open floor plan painting project.
 Many homeowners opt for three to five colors that complement each other.
 The color wheel is an excellent place to choose your palette.
 By learning a little about color theory, you’ll see the relationships between things like complementary colors, analogous colors, and monochromatic colors.

 A good rule of thumb for palette choice is known as the 60-30-10 rule.
 With this method, 60% of the palette would be one dominant color (often a neutral shade), 30% a secondary color, and 10% a contrasting tertiary color for things like trim and molding.
 Extend this to more colors for a larger space by adding in one or two extra shades to provide more variety.